CyroBW/CyroBW/README.md

 - ⚡ Fun fact: ...
 -->

-- 💻 works as a scientist
+- 💻 working as a scientist
-- 😄 loves machine learning and coding
+- 😄 love machine learning and coding
 - 🌱 learning agile thinking